wallarm/product-documentation/docs/latest/installation/kubernetes/sidecar-proxy/deployment.md

     ```
     kubectl apply -f wallarm-scc.yaml
     ```
-1. Allow the Wallarm Sidecar controller to use this SCC policy:
+1. Allow the Wallarm Sidecar solution to use this SCC policy:

     ```
-    oc adm policy add-scc-to-user wallarm-sidecar-deployment system:serviceaccount:<SIDECAR_CONTROLLER_NAMESPACE>:<POSTANALYTICS_POD_SERVICE_NAME>
+    oc adm policy add-scc-to-user wallarm-sidecar-deployment system:serviceaccount:<NAMESPACE>:<POSTANALYTICS_POD_SERVICE_ACCOUNT_NAME>
     ```

-    * `<SIDECAR_CONTROLLER_NAMESPACE>` is a namespace where the Sidecar controller will be deployed.
+    * `<NAMESPACE>` is a namespace where the Wallarm Sidecar solution will be deployed.
-    * `<POSTANALYTICS_POD_SERVICE_NAME>` is auto-generated and usually follows the format `<RELEASE_NAME>-wallarm-sidecar-postanalytics`, where `<RELEASE_NAME>` is the release name you will assign during the Sidecar controller deployment.
+    * `<POSTANALYTICS_POD_SERVICE_ACCOUNT_NAME>` is auto-generated and usually follows the format `<RELEASE_NAME>-wallarm-sidecar-postanalytics`, where `<RELEASE_NAME>` is the Helm release name you will assign during `helm install`.

-    For example, assuming the namespace name is `wallarm-sidecar` and the release name is `wlrm-sidecar`, the command would look like this:
+    For example, assuming the namespace name is `wallarm-sidecar` and the Helm release name is `wlrm-sidecar`, the command would look like this:

     ```
     oc adm policy add-scc-to-user wallarm-sidecar-deployment system:serviceaccount:wallarm-sidecar:wlrm-sidecar-wallarm-sidecar-postanalytics
     ```
-1. [Proceed with the Sidecar solution deployment](#deployment), ensuring you use the same namespace and release names for the Sidecar controller as previously mentioned.
+1. [Proceed with the Sidecar solution deployment](#deployment), ensuring you use the same namespace and Helm release name for the Sidecar solution as previously mentioned.
 1. [Disable the usage of iptables](customization.md/#capturing-incoming-traffic-port-forwarding) to eliminate the need for a privileged iptables container.
 This can be accomplished either globally by modifying the `values.yaml` file or on a per-pod basis.

     === "Disabling iptables via the `values.yaml`"